Who needs to complete the financial aid application?

 Assuming that your family income has not changed significantly from the current year that your first child is enrolled at Belmont Day, and that your younger child qualifies for admission, yes.

 Can I apply for financial aid after my child has been granted admission?

 We allocate funds from our financial aid budget first to families who qualify for aid and whose children have been granted admission.
 Waiting to apply for aid after an offer of admission is not encouraged since funds will have been allocated by then and our budget will not be able to accommodate late requests.
 Priority is given to families who meet our financial aid application deadline.

 Will we be considered for financial aid if my spouse stays home to care for our younger child?

 Belmont Day recognizes the challenges of raising young children, so in calculating our financial aid awards, we do allow for one parent to remain home until the youngest child is of preschool age.
-When all children in a family are of school age, it is our expectation that both parents be working in order to be considered for financial aid.
+When all children in a family are of school age, it is our expectation that both parents be working full-time in order to be considered for financial aid.
 Should one parent choose to stay home at that point, we will impute a default salary for that parent when doing our financial aid calculations.